DunbrackLab/Identify_18_BetaTurn_Types/README.md

 # Caution

 mkdssp might fail on some PDB and mmCIF files.
-For instance, for AlphaFold3 models in mmCIF format, you need to remove references to the _audit_conform.dict records.
-I'll try to fix this later.